webplatform/docs/tutorials/css_filters/index.md

 :This is another filter operation that is similar to existing CSS functionality available via the <code>box-shadow</code> property.
 Using the filter approach means that it may be hardware accelerated by some browsers as we described for the <code>opacity</code> operation above.

 ; url referencing SVG filters
 : Because filters originated as part of SVG, it's only logical that you should be able to style your content using an SVG filter.
 This is easy with the current <code>filter</code> property proposal.
 All filters in SVG are defined with an <code>id</code> attribute that can be used to reference the filter effect.
 So to use any SVG filter from CSS, all you need to do is reference it using the <code>url</code> syntax.
 For example, the SVG markup for a filter could be something like: <code>&lt;filter id=”foo”&gt;...&lt;/filter&gt;</code>.
-Then from CSS, you could do something as simple as: <code>div { +filter: url(#foo); }</code>, and voila!
+Then from CSS, you could do something as simple as: <code>div { filter: url(#foo); }</code>, and voila!
 All the <code>&lt;div&gt;</code>s in your document will be styled with the SVG filter definitions.

 ; custom (coming soon)
 : Coming soon on the horizon are custom filters.
 These tap into the power of your graphics GPU to use a special [http://www.adobe.com/devnet/html5/articles/css-shaders.html shading technique] to perform amazing effects bounded only by your own imagination.
 This part of the <code>filter</code> specification is still in flux, but is sure to come to a browser near you soon.